ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/configureGrep11TestClient.md

 Let's recap the highlights:

-You configured an _rsyslog_ service on your Ubuntu KVM guest
+You configured an _rsyslog_ service on your Ubuntu KVM guest.

 You did the X509 work to enable communication between the GREP11 server and the _rsyslog_ service.

 You did the X509 work to enable the GREP11 Server to communicate with the CENA4SEE server.

-You did the server side of the X509 work to enable the GREP11 Server to communicate with GREP11 clients
+You did the server side of the X509 work to enable the GREP11 Server to communicate with GREP11 clients.

 You created the _contract_ expected by HPVS 2.1.6.